aganse/gpt_client/README.md

-# PyGPT - A lightweight, python-based, open-source, OpenAI GPT client.
+# PyGPT: A lightweight, python-based, OpenAI GPT client.

 Compared to the ChatGPT website, this tool is more configurable, is only a few hundred lines of code so is openly easy to understand/follow/modify, and it